 The music sampled for "Ode to O-Ren Ishii" is the title track from the film The Psychic (1977).
 Since an instrumental version is not included on the soundtrack, it has become an increasingly popular download.

-In an interview, Quentin Tarantino stated that the Raquel Welch western "Hannie Caulder" is one of his influences behind the film.
-In that film, Hannie Caulder becomes a vengeful gunwoman after her husband is murdered and when she is raped by the three outlaws responsible.
-In this film, The Bride (Thurman) seeks violent vengeance upon Bill and the Deadly Viper Assassination Squad, after they wrong her at her wedding, which her husband to be and the wedding guests are slain and The Bride is raped by Buck, whilst in her coma.
+In an interview, Quentin Tarantino stated that the Raquel Welch western Hannie Caulder (1971) is one of his influences behind the film.
+In that film, Hannie Caulder becomes a vengeful gunwoman after her husband is murdered, and when she is raped by the three outlaws responsible.
+In this film, The Bride (Thurman) seeks vengeance upon Bill, and the Deadly Viper Assassination Squad, after they wrong her at her wedding, in which her husband-to-be, and the wedding guests, are slain and The Bride is raped by Buck, while in her coma.

-After the Bride leaves O-Ren's door at the House of Blue Leaves (when Go-Go returns inside) the camera follows her down the stairs through the bar, past the kitchen, into the ladies room; we then go out of the ladies' room, back to the stairs and follow Sofie Fatale along the exact same path to the ladies' room, ending with the ring of her cellphone.
+Quentin Tarantino: [long take] After the Bride leaves O-Ren's door at the House of Blue Leaves (when Go-Go returns inside) the camera follows her down the stairs through the bar, past the kitchen, into the ladies room; we then go out of the ladies' room, back to the stairs and follow Sofie Fatale along the exact same path to the ladies' room, ending with the ring of her cellphone.
 The shot is done in a single, unedited take.

-In the early stages of filming, O-Ren was supposed to be decapitated at the end of her battle with the Bride, but it was changed because she would have never known that the Bride's sword was truly a Hanzo sword had she been beheaded.
+In the early stages of filming, O-Ren was supposed to be decapitated at the end of her battle with the Bride, but it was changed, because she would have never known that the Bride's sword was truly a Hanzo sword had she been beheaded.

 The character Gogo was originally written as two characters: the twin Yubari sisters, Gogo and Yuki.
-Gogo had almost no lines and after her death at the hands of The Bride, Yuki would seek her out, only to be killed as well, in the "lost" chapter "Yuki's Revenge".
+Gogo had almost no lines, and after her death at the hands of The Bride, Yuki would seek her out, only to be killed as well, in the "lost" chapter "Yuki's Revenge".
 All of Gogo's dialogue in the final film would have been spoken by Yuki.

 Quentin Tarantino and producer Harvey Weinstein have been quoted as saying that Kill Bill was separated into two parts well into production.
 By splitting the movie into two parts, the film's advertising tagline, "In 2003, Uma Thurman Will Kill Bill!" was made false.